Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Likelihood Analysis

-We perform likelihood analysis to constrain $\OmegaM$, $\sigma_8$, $\bc$, and $\bg$ using the parallel affine-invariant ensemble sampler \citep{GoodmanWeare10} implemented in the python module {\sc emcee}\footnote{We use {\sc emcee} 3.1.1, {\sc Corrfunc} 2.4.0, {\sc camb} 1.3.2, and {\sc corner} 2.2.1 in our calculations.} \citep{emcee}.
-We initialise parameters with flat priors listed in Table~\ref{tab:prior} using 200 walkers.
+We initialise 200 walkers uniformly using the initialisation range listed in Table~\ref{tab:prior}.
 The initialisation of walkers enables the parallelisation of the code, where processors handle multiple walkers simultaneously.
-The small range of initialisation (shown in Table~\ref{tab:prior}) does not limit the exploration range of the sampler because walkers quickly branch out and reach the rest of the parameter space.
+The small range of initialisation does not limit the exploration range of the sampler because walkers quickly branch out and reach the rest of the parameter space.
 We assume flat priors that are listed in the `Prior Range' column of the table.
 The final chain has 184k steps in total, and we remove the first 18k as the burn-in.
 The chain was stopped according to the integrated autocorrelation time criteria.
 At the end of the chain, the ratio between the number of samples and the autocorrelation time is 22.

 Fig.~\ref{fig:mcmc} shows our posterior distribution of parameters, generated using the {\sc Corner} software package \citep{corner}.
 The contours refer to 68\% and 95\% boundaries, and the blue vertical and horizontal lines refer to fiducial parameter values.
 All contours capture the true values in the 68\% level.
-We compare various $\chi^2$ values: \begin{itemize} \item $\chi^2_{\mbox{fid}}$ = 5.583, \item $\chi^2_{\mbox{best-fit}}$ = 3.380, \item $\chi^2_{\mbox{median}}$ = 3.421. \end{itemize} The degrees of freedom are 26, and the $\chi^2$ per degree of freedom is much less than 1.
+We compare various $\chi^2$ values: \begin{itemize} \item $\chi^2_{\mbox{fid}}$ = 5.583, \item $\chi^2_{\mbox{best-fit}}$ = 3.380, \item $\chi^2_{\mbox{median}}$ = 3.421. \end{itemize} The degrees of freedom are 26, and thus the $\chi^2$ per degree of freedom is much less than 1.
 Since the total volume of our simulations is approximately 70 times the survey volume, we expect the data vector to be much less noisy than real data, and thus the $\chi^2$ per degree of freedom is small.